 $120 for full day; $75 for workshops and lunch; $45 for evening events

 Get the Fall Swedish experience in a single day: music workshops, an evening concert and dance party, and delicious Swedish food catered by RedBarn Catering.
 In-person participants can select to attend the morning workshops, lunch, and afternoon workshops; the dinner, concert, and evening party; or both.
+Proof of vaccination against COVID-19 is required to attend in-person activities.

 Concert and Evening Party Live-Stream